BLifeMM/sampleViberBot/README.md

 Navigate to this foler
 > npm install
-> npm start
+> Run ngrok with the same port for localhost which will run the viber from express, server listener change the serverURL from the 'cpanel.js' with ngrok webhook
+> Run the localhost/express server with 'node cpanel.js' or 'npm start'

 **Note**
 If a viber bot deployement is not success,
-1. check if not exist, add a script @ package.json ->
+1. check if not exist, add a script from package.json -> "start" : "node index.js"
-                                "start" : "node index.js"
+2. check the mail file from package.json -> "start" : "node index.js" is correct

 ### Library Prerequisites
 1. Node >= 5.0.0